Showing Collections: 1 - 10 of 14

 Identifier: SHU 0003-011

 Overview Msgr.
 James F. Kelley was the President of Seton Hall University from 1936 to 1949.
 The James F. Kelley records contain personal records, records of Seton Hall College, and the College's student body.

 Identifier: SHU 0003-008

 Overview James F. Mooney was the eighth president of Seton Hall College, from 1907-1922.
-The collection contains some correspondence and professional papers from that time as well as two personal items.
+The collection contains correspondence, a memorial card from Rev. Mooney's funeral, and a photograph of President Mooney.

 Identifier: SHU 0003-004

 Overview James H. Corrigan was the fourth president of Seton Hall College, from 1876-1888.
-The collection contains a note from Rev. Corrigan's time as president as well as one personal item.
+The collection contains correspondence, a photograph of Rev. James Corrigan, and a photograph scrapbook.

 Identifier: SHU 0003-007

 Overview John A. Stafford was the seventh president of Seton Hall College, from 1899-1906.
-The collection contains some professional letters from that time as well as a prayer book.
+The collection contains letters and lecture notes from his time teaching.

 Identifier: SHU 0003-006

 Overview Joseph Synott was the sixth president of Seton Hall College, from 1897-1899.
-The collection includes two items from his time as president.
+The collection includes working papers and a book, "Hermeneurica Biblica."